enasequence/ena-browser-documentation/help_and_guides/sars-cov-2-submissions.rst

 ===================
 Data submissions to the ENA require that you register a study to contextualise and group your data.
 Details of how to do this can be found in our `Study Registration Guide <https://ena-docs.readthedocs.io/en/latest/submit/study.html>`_.
 Please ensure you describe your study adequately, as well as provide an informative title.

+Your ENA SARS-CoV-2 studies can now be claimed using your ORCID ID and/or assigned a DOI.
+Please see `here <https://ena-browser-docs.readthedocs.io/en/latest/about/citing-ena.html#orcid-data-claiming>`_ and `here <https://ena-browser-docs.readthedocs.io/en/latest/help_and_guides/sars-cov-2-submissions.html#doi-issuing>`_ for more information on these options.

 Registering Samples
 ===================
 Having registered a study, please proceed to register your samples.
 These are metadata objects that describe the source biological material of your experiments.
 Following this, the sequence data can be registered (as described in later sections).